 What Causes a Red Flag on a Background Check?

-Conducting a thorough background check with AI is essential for employers looking to make informed hiring decisions.
+Conducting a background check with AI is essential for employers looking to make informed hiring decisions.

 However, there can be problems when performing background checks for employment, such as the problem with background checks for employment..
 One major concern is the emergence of red flags during the screening process.